kovidgoyal/calibre/manual/edit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can re-arrange the order in which text (HTML) files are opened when reading the book by simply dragging and dropping them int he Files browser.
+You can re-arrange the order in which text (HTML) files are opened when reading the book by simply dragging and dropping them in the Files browser.
 For the technically inclined, this is called re-ordering the book spine.

 Marking the cover